Mr. Garagasa

 Mr. Garagasa is a 2008 Indian Kannada-language comedy film written and directed by Dinesh Baboo and starring Komal in a lead role after a gap of fifteen years.
 The film is based on 1998 French comedy Le Dîner de Cons (also known as The Dinner Game) and its Hindi remake Bheja Fry (2007).

 Plot

 Muniya wants his movie script to be made into a film, so he comes to Bangalore with the script in his briefcase.
 He finds Parthasarthy, a film producer, but Muniya has a hard time convincing him that his story is good enough.

-Production

-The film was simultaneously made alongside Ganesha (2007), which shared the same crew.
-The film was shot in nine-and-a-half days.

 Music

-The movie contains only one track.
-The audio launch for this film and Ganesha (2007) was held on 13 September 2007 at the G. M. Rejoyz auditorium in Bangalore.